|Country Information & Lifestyle|

 Split is the second largest city in Croatia, coupled with its strong history - it emerged from a palace built by Roman emperor Diocletian, and was also an important city within Yugoslavia - this lively city sure is worth a visit.
 The most important sight is Roman Emperor Diocletian's Palace.
 On the western side of the palace is the Peoples Square built in the 15th century and now the Town Hall, nearby is the city museum.
 The Cathedral of St.Domnius one of the most visited sights.

-The Kvarner Riviera is located next to Istria and is centered on the main Croatian port of Rijeka, the busiest port on the Adriatic.
+The Kvarner Riviera is located next to Istria and is centred on the main Croatian port of Rijeka, the busiest port on the Adriatic.
 The Kvarner Riviera has a long association with tourism with some resorts - especially Opatija and Crikvenica - emerging as popular holiday places in the late 19th century.
 Opatija in particular was an upmarket resort visited by many well-to-do holidaymakers - including various European royal family members - and is still considered something of an upmarket resort today.

 The Kvarner Riviera's largest city is Rijeka is Croatia's third largest city and busiest port.
-The fully pedestrianized Korzo is the main street in Rijeka with numerous shops and cafes.
+The fully pedestrianised Korzo is the main street in Rijeka with numerous shops and cafes.
 The Church of St Vitus dates from the 17th century.
 St Vitus is the patron saint of Rijeka and within the church is a crucifix from the 13th century that, legend has it, was struck by a stone thrown by Petar Loncaric in 1296 after some bad luck on the cards.
 The earth opened up and swallowed him whole, while the crucifix began to bleed.

 Southeast of Rijeka as you head along the coastline is Crikvenica.
 It was a very fashionable resort before World War II, particularly with Czech tourists and nowadays still retains a lot of charm.
 It is well known for its mild climate and clean air, and people go there to seek relief from illnesses such as bronchitis and asthma.
 There is also a lovely beach which is over 1 mile long.
 The Frankopan Castle built in 1412 has been a monastery, place for convalescing soldiers and a children's home.
 Today it is the Hotel Kastel.